Manomenu/fish-shoals-gpu/README.txt

 -------------------------------------------------------------------------------------------
 Mainly I use dynamically adjustable to fishes view range unit grid, so every fish only check its close neighbourhood, not all the fishes in the simulation.

+For quick rendering i use instanced drawing, one fish model is rendered many times with different model matrices.
+Those matrices are computed in cuda kernel.

+For quicker data flow computation data stays in gpu memory all the time, I used cuda-openGL interop.
 -------------------------------------------------------------------------------------------